Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 ###So Libtcod
-As I noted in the planning post and the heading just above here I am going to use Libtcod for my roguelike.
+&nbsp;&nbsp;&nbsp;As I noted in the planning post and the heading just above here I am going to use Libtcod for my roguelike.
 If you don't know of Libtcod it is a free API for roguelike development which provides many useful things like advanced true color console and input.
 Now we have that out of the way we need a project to work on and add it too.
 I start with a blank project called JoiningTheAdventurersGuild but if your following along you can call yours whatever you want.

-To get Libtcod up and running in our project we need to grab it first.
+&nbsp;&nbsp;&nbsp;To get Libtcod up and running in our project we need to grab it first.
 I am using [the 1.5.2 Windows version](http://doryen.eptalys.net/libtcod/download/ "There are a number of options for other languages there as well") to do this.
 In it there are a number of files but the ones we need to stick in our project folder are as follows: